This article was updated by the Great British Mag team on 15 September 2021.

 Queen’s University Belfast

-Belfast was named one of the happiest places to live and its no surprise when the city is filled with picturesque, redbrick buildings.
-Ranked in the top 1% of global universities Queen’s University Belfast sits on the fringes of Southern Belfast with the impressive Belfast Castle, just a fifteen-minute stroll away.
+Belfast was named one of the happiest places to live and its no surprise seeing as the city is filled with picturesque redbrick buildings.
+Ranked in the top 1% of global universities, Queen’s University Belfast sits on the fringes of Southern Belfast with the impressive Belfast Castle, just a 15-minute stroll away.
 Famous alumni include the notable Irish playwright Seamus Heaney and Hollywood actor Liam Neeson.

-Keele University is one of the most picturesque campuses in the UK.
+Keele University has one of the most picturesque campuses in the UK.
 Its rural settings provide acres of woodland, wildflower meadows and lakes to ramble in.
-Just five miles from Stoke-on-Trent the campus shares its 625 acre grounds with the largest collection of blossoming cherry trees and the impressive Keele Hall, a19th-century elegant stately home.
+Just five miles from Stoke-on-Trent, the campus shares its 625-acre grounds with the largest collection of blossoming cherry trees and the impressive Keele Hall, a 19th-century elegant stately home.